 Giving Voice to Hagar

-Just before launching into the world premiere of her gorgeous new song “The Arrow and the Bow,” commissioned by the CJM in connection with its exhibition Jacques Lipchitz: Hagar in the Desert, musician Alicia Jo Rabins invoked the young inter-disciplinary muse Miranda July: “Limitations are where art begins.”
+Just before launching into the world premiere of her gorgeous new song “The Arrow and the Bow,” commissioned by the Contemporary Jewish Museum in connection with its exhibition Jacques Lipchitz: Hagar in the Desert, musician Alicia Jo Rabins invoked the young inter-disciplinary muse Miranda July: “Limitations are where art begins.”

-Listen to a podcast interview with Alicia Jo Rabins.
+Listen to this CJM interview with Alicia Jo Rabins.